Life Insurance Underwriting: What You Need To Know

 Medical exam

-You can book the health exam at a time and place that is convenient for you.
+You can book the medical exam at a time and place that is convenient for you.
 During the exam, the health professional will measure the following:

 • Weight and height measurement: To calculate your body mass index (BMI).